RIKEN-RCCS/spark-k/docs/BUILDSPARK.md

 It will take long time about an hour with a lot of downloading.

-Check if Snappy-Java is packaged properly (the compiled one is in the package).
+Check if Snappy-Java is packaged properly (the one compiled abobe is actually in the package).
 The binary "native/Linux/sparcv9" is not included in the original distribution of Snappy-Java.

     $ jar tvf dist/lib/spark-assembly-1.6.2-hadoop2.2.0.jar | grep sparcv9
     |     0 Tue Jul 19 16:13:06 JST 2016 org/xerial/snappy/native/Linux/sparcv9/